 Michael Milshtein, a former Israeli intelligence official and now an expert on Palestinian issues, says Tel Aviv is facing a dilemma.

 "We are facing two choices.
-One is to reach a full agreement with Hamas to free the hostages and withdraw the troops.
+One is to reach a full agreement with Hamas to free the hostages and withdraw.
 The other is to overthrow Hamas and govern the entire Gaza Strip.
 You have to choose," he said.

-Senior leaders, including Prime Minister Netanyahu, Defense Minister Yoav Gallant and military commanders, have stressed the need to continue the campaign, even as Israel has scaled back its attacks in Gaza.
-They say only military force can help free the hostages and oust Hamas from its grip on Gaza.
+Senior leaders, including Prime Minister Netanyahu, Defense Minister Yoav Gallant and military commanders, have stressed the need to continue the operation, even as Israel has reduced the intensity of its attacks in Gaza.
+They say only military force can help rescue the hostages and oust Hamas from its grip on Gaza.

 As Prime Minister Netanyahu has repeatedly said, Israel continues to strive for “complete victory.”

-"We have reached long-term agreements with Hamas for one reason only, that they understand that there will be a high military price.
+"We have reached long-term agreements with Hamas for one reason only, that they understand that there will be a high military price to pay.
 That is the effect of pressure.
 We need to use military force.
 It will not work if we rely on dialogue with them," said a senior Israeli military official.

-Israeli troops discover entrance to Hamas tunnel in northern Gaza in December 2023.
+Israeli forces discovered the entrance to a Hamas tunnel in northern Gaza in December 2023.
 Photo: IDF

-But critics of Netanyahu’s strategy say the hostages cannot wait weeks, let alone years, in harsh conditions in Gaza detention centres.
-Many are also skeptical that Israel can topple Hamas in Gaza using its current strategy.
+But critics of Netanyahu’s strategy say the hostages cannot wait weeks, let alone years, in harsh conditions in Gaza detention facilities.
+Many also doubt whether Israel can topple Hamas in Gaza using its current strategy.

 Up to now, despite deploying a large infantry force and many modern military technologies, Israel has not been able to detect any traces of three senior Hamas leaders including Yahya Sinwar, Mohammed Deif and Marwan Issa.

-Hamas's attack in early October 2023 left more than 1,100 Israelis dead, mostly civilians, and thousands injured.
+Hamas's attack in early October 2023 killed more than 1,100 Israelis, mostly civilians, and injured thousands.

 In response to the Hamas offensive, some 300,000 reservists were called up to reinforce the Israel Defense Forces (IDF).
 Many of them have returned home in recent days as the IDF has scaled back its operations in Gaza.

-IDF spokesman Rear Admiral Daniel Hagari said there are currently three divisions operating in three separate areas in Gaza.
-The largest division is in the southern city of Khan Younis, where some Hamas leaders are believed to be hiding with hostages.
+Rear Admiral Daniel Hagari, an IDF spokesman, said there were currently three divisions operating in three separate areas in Gaza.
+The largest division was in the southern city of Khan Younis, where some Hamas leaders are believed to be hiding with hostages.

-Mr. Hagari stressed that rescuing the hostages must be the primary objective of the military operation.
+Mr Hagari stressed that rescuing hostages must be the primary objective of the military operation.
 Although the Israeli army could have carried out the operation against Hamas with much more firepower, it did not use all of that power.

 "This is a time-consuming operation because we have to ensure the safety of our forces as well as the lives of hostages who may still be in the area," he said, referring to the operation in Khan Younis.

-In northern Gaza, Hamas gunmen have reappeared after Israeli forces withdrew, causing concern among many.
+In northern Gaza, Hamas militants have reappeared after Israeli forces withdrew, causing concern among many.

 "You left Gaza City, so how can you establish a post-conflict future if Hamas returns?
-Everywhere you leave, the situation can easily return to the way it was before the Israeli presence.
+Every place you leave, the situation can easily return to the way it was before the Israeli presence.
 So what does victory really mean?"
 Milshtein asked.

 Smoke rises during an Israeli offensive in the Gaza Strip in December 2023.
 Photo: AFP